ForgeRock/tntp-docebo/README.md

 - A Docebo API base URL.
 - A Docebo API authentication method and credentials.

-The SaaS REST connector is configured over REST rather than directly through the connector UI in the connector reference documentation.

 ## Configuration

 ### Create the SaaS REST Application